Nutlope/pdftochat/README.md

 - [ ] Add SEO metadata in layout.tsx
 - [ ] Add trash icon for folks to delete PDFs and implement delete functionality
 - [ ] Use LLM Report for OpenAI observability & limit the amount a user can spend
+- [ ] Clean up and customize how the PDF viewer looks

+## Todos v2 - Future

 - [ ] Upgrade to Next.js 14 and make sure it works

-## Todos v2 - Future

 - [ ] Maybe: Migrate Pinecone + Vercel postgres to Supabase, make sure I can still split by namespace
 - [ ] Do load testing and make sure connection pooler is added to supabase
 - [ ] Add an initial message with sample questions or just add them as bubbles